“a beautifully formed mezzo-soprano voice” - The New York Times

 A rich, radiant voice, expansive range and dynamic stage presence are the hallmarks of mezzo-soprano Tara Erraught.
 With a wide repertoire that includes Bellini, Dvorak, Gounod, Mozart, Puccini, Rossini, Strauss and Verdi, as well as contemporary composers, the Irish-born singer enjoys an ever-growing international career on the opera, orchestra and recital stages.
 In the last three seasons, she has sung three world premieres, made her US opera debut, and appeared in recitals and concerts throughout the United States, Canada, Denmark, France, Ireland, Japan, Mexico, and the United Kingdom.

 Miss Erraught’s 2017 summer engagements include reprising the role of Angelina in the Bayerische Staatoper’s production of Rossini’s La Cenerentola; her recital debut at the prestigious Schubertiade, Schwarzenberg, a gala concert with the RTÉ National Symphony Orchestra in Dublin, a gala recital in London’s Wigmore Hall, and her role debut as Annius in Deutsche Gramophone’s live recording of two concert performances of Mozart’s La Clemenza di Tito with Joyce DiDonato as Sexto and Rolando Villazon as Tito under Metropolitan Opera Music Director Designate Yannick Nézet-Séguin in Baden Baden.
 2017-18 sees her performing in the United States, Spain, the United Kingdom, and Canada in addition to her work with the Bayerische Staatsoper in Germany.
 In autumn 2017, she makes her Metropolitan Opera debut as Nichlausse in Offenbach’s Les Contes d’Hoffman, and also sings the role of Hansel in Humperdinck’s Hansel and Gretel.
 December 10 she appears on the Richard Tucker Music Foundation Gala 2017 at Carnegie Hall.
 In February 2018, she makes her debut at the Gran Teatre del Liceu as Stéphano in Romeo et Juliette.
 With Bayerische Staatsoper, where she is a principal soloist, she reprises the roles of Despina in Mozart’s Così fan tutte and Carlotta in Strauss’s Die Schwiegsame Frau.
 April sees a return to Ireland to sing Susanna in the Irish National Opera's first season highlight production, The Marriage of Figaro.
+In May, she returns to the Berlin Staatsoper to reprise her role as Rosina in Il Barbiere di Seviglia.
 Recitals include a return to the Vancouver Recital Society, and debuts on Welsh National Opera’s International Concert Series, Vocal Arts DC in Washington, DC, and at South Carolina’s Peace Center.

 Recent opera performances include: Miss Erraught’s role debut as The Composer in Strauss’s Ariadne auf Naxos for Bayerische Staatsoper; her company debut with the Staatsoper Berlin singing Rosina in Rossini’s Il barbiere di Siviglia; Irish opera debuts with Opera Theater Company, Dublin, singing Donna Elvira in the world premiere of Roddy Doyle’s new translation of Mozart’s Don Giovanni, and with Wide Open Opera singing Rosina in a new production of Il Barbiere di Siviglia; her Salzburg Festival debut singing Siebel in the Festival's new production of Gounod's Faust with the Vienna Philharmonic; her role debut as Susanna in Mozart’s Le Nozze di Figaro, and creating the role of Kathleen Scott in the commissioned world premiere of Czech composer Miroslav Srnka’s opera South Pole, both for Bayerische Staatsoper, and a celebrated American opera debut with the Washington National Opera as Angelina in La Cenerentola.